abatesaccs/LocalBusinessLookup/README.md

   - $ dotnet ef migrations add initial
   - $ dotnet ef database update

+## Testing

+  - In postman, send a post request to http://localhost:5000/users/authenticate.
+In the body of the call, enter:

+        {
+          username: "test",
+          password: "test"
+        }

 ## Known Bugs

 * _No known bugs at this time_